-I encourage you to consider how you can put these suggestions into practice in 2018, and find deeper happiness in knowing Jesus.
+I encourage you to consider how you can put these suggestions into practice, and find deeper happiness in knowing Jesus.

 One thought on reading Scripture and building godly habits: countless Christians believe that Bible reading is their duty—something holy people do.
 What many don’t understand is exactly what Scripture really tells us: that meditating on God’s Word can and should delight us, infusing us with heartfelt happiness (see Psalm 1; the world translated “blessed” is asher¸ which means “happy”).
 David said of God’s words, “More to be desired are they than gold, even much fine gold; sweeter also than honey and drippings of the honeycomb” (Psalm 19:10).
 Throughout the difficulties and joys that 2018 will bring, you’ll find abiding happiness as you go back to God’s Word again and again.

 There’s an age-old tradition of Christ-followers who have found their deepest happiness in their Lord.
 We should eagerly join them and say with English Puritan John Flavel (1627–1691), “Christ [is] the very essence of all delights and pleasures, the very soul and substance of them.
 As all the rivers are gathered into the ocean . . . so Christ is that ocean in which all true delights and pleasures meet.”

 Below are some related articles about pursuing Christ in the coming year you might like to check out:

 Also, check out Tim Challies’s Christian Reading Challenge, which will encourage you to read more and to broaden the scope of your reading.
 (He offers a free download of the challenge graphic you can print to keep yourself on track.)